$599.92 Million in Sales Expected for Allison Transmission Holdings, Inc. (NYSE:ALSN) This Quarter

-Equities research analysts expect that Allison Transmission Holdings, Inc. (NYSE:ALSN) will post sales of $599.92 million for the current quarter, according to Zacks.
-Four analysts have issued estimates for Allison Transmission’s earnings, with the highest sales estimate coming in at $613.50 million and the lowest estimate coming in at $567.68 million.
-Allison Transmission reported sales of $532.00 million during the same quarter last year, which indicates a positive year over year growth rate of 12.8%.
-The firm is scheduled to announce its next quarterly earnings report after the market closes on Wednesday, October 27th.
+Analysts expect Allison Transmission Holdings, Inc. (NYSE:ALSN) to post $599.92 million in sales for the current quarter, Zacks Investment Research reports.
+Four analysts have provided estimates for Allison Transmission’s earnings.
+The lowest sales estimate is $567.68 million and the highest is $613.50 million.
+Allison Transmission posted sales of $532.00 million in the same quarter last year, which suggests a positive year-over-year growth rate of 12.8%.
+The business is expected to announce its next earnings report after the market closes on Wednesday, October 27th.

-According to Zacks, analysts expect that Allison Transmission will report full-year sales of $2.38 billion for the current financial year, with estimates ranging from $2.30 billion to $2.44 billion.
-For the next fiscal year, analysts expect that the firm will post sales of $2.58 billion, with estimates ranging from $2.39 billion to $2.67 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of research firms that that provide coverage for Allison Transmission.
+On average, analysts expect that Allison Transmission will report full year sales of $2.38 billion for the current year, with estimates ranging from $2.30 billion to $2.44 billion.
+For the next fiscal year, analysts forecast that the company will post sales of $2.58 billion, with estimates ranging from $2.39 billion to $2.67 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research analysts that cover Allison Transmission.

-Allison Transmission (NYSE:ALSN) last released its quarterly earnings results on Tuesday, July 27th.
-The auto parts company reported $1.01 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.92 by $0.09.
-The firm had revenue of $603.00 million during the quarter, compared to analysts’ expectations of $593.76 million.
+Allison Transmission (NYSE:ALSN) last issued its quarterly earnings results on Tuesday, July 27th.
+The auto parts company reported $1.01 earnings per share for the quarter, topping analysts’ consensus estimates of $0.92 by $0.09.
+The company had revenue of $603.00 million for the quarter, compared to analyst estimates of $593.76 million.
 Allison Transmission had a return on equity of 48.97% and a net margin of 16.25%.

-A number of hedge funds and other institutional investors have recently modified their holdings of ALSN.
-Marshall Wace LLP acquired a new stake in Allison Transmission in the first quarter worth $106,000.
-Principal Financial Group Inc. increased its position in Allison Transmission by 59.4% in the first quarter.
-Principal Financial Group Inc. now owns 58,066 shares of the auto parts company’s stock worth $2,371,000 after buying an additional 21,647 shares during the period.
-Teacher Retirement System of Texas increased its position in Allison Transmission by 22.1% in the first quarter.
-Teacher Retirement System of Texas now owns 12,890 shares of the auto parts company’s stock worth $526,000 after buying an additional 2,334 shares during the period.
-Acadian Asset Management LLC bought a new position in shares of Allison Transmission in the first quarter worth $25,000.
-Finally, Mitsubishi UFJ Trust & Banking Corp grew its stake in shares of Allison Transmission by 60.8% in the first quarter.
-Mitsubishi UFJ Trust & Banking Corp now owns 81,607 shares of the auto parts company’s stock worth $3,488,000 after purchasing an additional 30,851 shares in the last quarter.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Acadian Asset Management LLC purchased a new stake in shares of Allison Transmission during the first quarter worth about $25,000.
+Denali Advisors LLC grew its stake in Allison Transmission by 75.0% during the 2nd quarter.
+Denali Advisors LLC now owns 700 shares of the auto parts company’s stock valued at $28,000 after purchasing an additional 300 shares in the last quarter.
+Berman Capital Advisors LLC increased its holdings in Allison Transmission by 99.5% during the 3rd quarter.
+Berman Capital Advisors LLC now owns 1,093 shares of the auto parts company’s stock worth $37,000 after purchasing an additional 545 shares during the last quarter.
+Fifth Third Bancorp raised its position in shares of Allison Transmission by 49.7% in the 3rd quarter.
+Fifth Third Bancorp now owns 1,497 shares of the auto parts company’s stock valued at $53,000 after purchasing an additional 497 shares in the last quarter.
+Finally, First Horizon Advisors Inc. boosted its stake in shares of Allison Transmission by 71.4% during the 2nd quarter.
+First Horizon Advisors Inc. now owns 1,397 shares of the auto parts company’s stock valued at $55,000 after buying an additional 582 shares during the last quarter.

-The company also recently declared a quarterly dividend, which was paid on Friday, August 27th.
-Investors of record on Monday, August 16th were given a dividend of $0.19 per share.
-This represents a $0.76 annualized dividend and a dividend yield of 2.16%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, August 27th.
+Shareholders of record on Monday, August 16th were given a $0.19 dividend.
+This represents a $0.76 annualized dividend and a yield of 2.17%.
 The ex-dividend date of this dividend was Friday, August 13th.
-Allison Transmission’s dividend payout ratio is currently 29.01%.
+Allison Transmission’s dividend payout ratio (DPR) is 29.01%.

 Allison Transmission Holdings, Inc engages in the manufacture and distribution of vehicle propulsion solutions, which includes commercial-duty on-highway, off-highway and defense fully-automatic transmissions and electric-hybrid and fully-electric systems.
 The company solutions are used in applications, including on-highway trucks, buses, motorhomes, off-highway vehicles and equipment, and defense vehicles.